inspec/inspec-aws/docs/resources/aws_application_autoscaling_scaling_policy.md

 # aws_application_autoscaling_scaling_policy

-Use the `aws_application_autoscaling_scaling_policy` InSpec audit resource to test properties of a single specific AWS ApplicationAutoScaling ScalingPolicy.
+Use the `aws_application_autoscaling_scaling_policy` InSpec audit resource to test properties of a single AWS Application Auto Scaling scaling policy.

-The AWS::ApplicationAutoScaling::ScalingPolicy resource defines a scaling policy that Application Auto Scaling uses to adjust your application resources.

 ## Syntax

 Ensure a scaling policy exists.

-    describe aws_application_autoscaling_scaling_policy( service_namespace: 'ec2' ) do
+    describe aws_application_autoscaling_scaling_policy( service_namespace: 'SERVICE_NAMESPACE' ) do
       it { should exist }
     end

 ## Parameters

 `service_namespace` _(required)_

+The namespace of the AWS service that provides the resource, or a custom-resource.

 For additional information, see the [AWS ApplicationAutoScaling ScalingPolicy documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-applicationautoscaling-scalingpolicy.html).